 There are two ways to travel from Youghal to Arthurstown, our next destination.
 Our blue route took us up to New Ross and then down to Arthurstown or you can head to Waterford and catch the ferry across to Lower Ballyhack.

-The latest times and costs for the Passage East Car Ferry (2018):
+The latest times and costs for the Passage East Car Ferry (2020) when you purchase them online:

 Car Single – €8.00